MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Switzerland/how-to-set-up-automatic-archiving-of-documents-in-switzerland.md

     ms.author: sgroespe

 ---
-# How to: Set Up Automatic Archiving of Documents in Switzerland
+# Set Up Automatic Archiving of Documents in Switzerland
 You can set up automatic archiving of sales documents and purchase documents—such as quotes, blanket orders, and orders—before you delete documents.

 The following procedure describes how to set up automatic archiving of sales documents, but the same steps apply to purchase documents.